yuuyuee/yuuyuee.github.io/docs/design_patterns.md

 ### Visitor

 Visitor is a behavioral design pattern that lets you separate algorithms from the objects on which they operate.
-Visitor is a powerful version of the Command pattern.
-Its objects can execute operations over various objects of different classes.

 ![Visitor Structure](design_patterns/visitor.png)